cmu-delphi/covidcast-indicators/.github/CONTRIBUTING.md

 ### tl;dr

 1. Create your new indicator branch from `main`.
-2. Build it using the appropriate template, following the guidelines in the included README.md and REVIEW.md files.
+2. Build it using the [indicator template](https://github.com/cmu-delphi/covidcast-indicators/tree/main/_template_python), following the guidelines in the included README.md, REVIEW.md, and INDICATOR_DEV_GUIDE.md files.
 3. Make some stuff!
 4. When your stuff works, push your development branch to remote, and open a PR against `main` for review.
 5. Once your PR has been merged, consult with a platform engineer for the remaining production setup needs.
 They will create a deployment workflow for your indicator including any necessary production parameters.
 Production secrets are encrypted in the Ansible vault.
 This workflow will be tested in staging by admins, who will consult you about any problems they encounter.